 2020 Proposed Business Plans & Budget

 Each fall the City prepares business plans and budgets for the following year.
 Meetings are open to the public and are conducted in Council in Committee format with a question and comment period provided at the end of meeting.
 See the full Corporate Business Plan, including each department's business plans.
 Department business plan presentations occurred on December 9 and 11.
-Council reviewed and deliberated on department operating and capital budgets and decision packages and approved the 2020 budget.
 See below for individual department plans.

 - Executive Summary